-- 1. Students interested in XL/H/AP courses should note the minimum requirements to be eligible for consideration.
-Final determinations on placement will be made by individual departments; placement may also be determined by recommendation from current teacher(s).
-Any significant drop off in academic performance during the second semester may endanger your placements in XL, honors or AP courses. - 1.
-Students are required to have at 5 academic courses during each semester; a total of six classes per semester plus a flex period. - 2.
-Online courses may not replace a class offered at Jesuit High School except under special circumstances and may only be done with the prior approval of the Counselor, Department Chair, and the AP for Curriculum and Assessment.
+- 1. Students interested in XL/H/AP courses must meet minimum requirements to be eligible for consideration.
+Final determinations on placement will be made by academic departments taking into account current teacher recommendations.
+Placement is conditional; inconsistent or significantly lower performance in the second semester may endanger your placements in XL, honors or AP courses. - 1.
+Students are required to have a total of 6 academic courses each semester plus a flex period.
+Seniors are required to have a minimum of 5 academic courses each semester plus a flex period. - 2.
+Online courses may not replace a class offered at Jesuit High School except under special circumstances and may only be done with the prior approval of the Counselor, Department Chair, and the AP for Academics.
 Parents are responsible for determining if the course meets UC or other college acceptance requirements. - 3.
-Only courses pre-approved or taken for remediation will be placed on the Jesuit transcript.
+Only courses pre-approved to be taken online or off campus or taken for remediation will be placed on the Jesuit transcript.
 All other courses will not be posted, and no courses taken outside of Jesuit will be calculated in the student's Jesuit GPA. - 4.
-Advanced Placement and Honors Courses: When selecting an AP or Honors level course, students should be aware of the rigorous academic demands and time commitment required for each course.
+Advanced Placement, Honors and XL Courses: When selecting an AP, Honors or XL level course, students should be aware of the rigorous academic demands and time commitment required for each course including summer work.
 They should check with their counselor and review their academic, athletic and personal commitments so they do not overextend themselves.
-You are encouraged to take as full and challenging a program as you are able.
-The broader the program, the more college and career possibilities it will open up for you. - 5.
-Consider carefully the classes you choose for both semesters of the upcoming school year.
-The Master Schedule is built around what you choose and may limit any requested changes later.
+Students are encouraged to take a challenging course load but one which must be balanced against co-curricular involvement.
+The broader the academic program, the more opportunities for college and career possibilities. - Consider carefully the classes chosen for both semesters of the upcoming school year.
+The Master Schedule is built based on numbers of initial requests for each course and may limit requested changes later.